Polish court acquits activists who put LGBT rainbow on icon - WTMJ

-WARSAW, Poland (AP) — A court in Poland on Tuesday acquitted three activists who had been accused of desecration and offending religious feelings for adding the LGBT rainbow to images of a revered Roman Catholic icon.
+WARSAW, Poland (AP) — A Polish court on Tuesday acquitted three activists who had been accused of desecration and offending religious feelings for producing and distributing images of a revered Roman Catholic icon altered to include the LGBT rainbow.

-The court in the city of Plock did not find any signs of a crime and also found that the activists were not motivated by a desire to offend anyone’s religious feelings or to insult the image of the Virgin Mary, according to reports in the Polish media.
+The court in the city of Plock did not see evidence of a crime and found that the activists were not motivated by a desire to offend anyone’s religious feelings, but rather wanted to defend those facing discrimination, according to Polish media.

-The case of the three women was being watched in Poland as a test of freedom of speech under a deeply conservative government that has been seeking to push back against secularization and liberal views often seen as a foreign imposition.
-Abortion has been another flashpoint in the country after a top court ruling last year that resulted in a near total ban on abortion.
+The case was seen in Poland as a freedom of speech test under a deeply conservative government that has been pushing back against secularization and liberal views.
+Abortion has been another flashpoint in the country after the recent introduction of a near-total ban on it.

-One of the defendants, Elzbieta Podlesna, said when the trial opened in January that the 2019 action in Plock was spurred by an installation at the city’s St. Dominic’s Church that associated LGBT people with crime and sins.
+One defendant, Elzbieta Podlesna, said when the trial opened in January that the 2019 action in Plock was spurred by an installation at the city’s St. Dominic’s Church that associated LGBT people with crime and sins.

-The image that they created involved altering Poland’s most-revered icon, the Mother of God of Czestochowa, popularly known as the Black Madonna of Czestochowa.
-The original has been housed at the Jasna Gora monastery in the city of Czestochowa — Poland’s holiest site — since the 14th century.

-Podlesna told the Onet news portal that the existence of a provision in the penal code “leaves a door open to use it against people who think a bit differently.

-If Podlesna and the other two activists — Anna Prus and Joanna Gzyra-Iskandar — had been found guilty, they could have faced up to two years of prison.
+She and the other two activists — Anna Prus and Joanna Gzyra-Iskandar — faced up to two years of prison if found guilty.

 An LGBT rights group, Love Does Not Exclude, welcomed the ruling as a “breakthrough.”